CopernicaMarketingSoftware/REACT-CPP/README.md

 The objects that are passed to the callback functions (React::Reader, React::writer, etc) are also returned from the event-registering functions.
-This means that it is possible to store the return value of a call to Loop::onReadable() in a variable, so that you will not have to wait for the callback to be called to cancel further calls to it.
+This means that it is possible to store the return value of a call to Loop::onReadable() in a variable, and that you will not have to wait for the callback to be called to cancel further calls to it.

-All Loop::onSomething() methods have such a return value, and they all return a shared_ptr to the watcher object.
+All Loop::onSomething() methods return a shared_ptr to the watcher object.
 You may store this shared_ptr if you'd like to use it in the future, but you do not have to.
 Internally, the library also keeps a pointer to the object, and will pass on that pointer to your callback every time it is called.
 So even if you decide to discard the return value, the object will live on.
 The only way to stop the callback from being active is by